Theoclymenus: Mythology

 In the Odyssey, he escaped from Argos after killing one of his relatives.
 He fled to Pylos and sought refuge aboard the ship of Telemachus, who had come to inquire about the fate of his father, Odysseus.
 Telemachus obliged, and Theoclymenus accompanied him back to Ithaca.
 There, Theoclymenus interpreted the auspices of the birds, predicting that Telemachus would become head of the royal house of Ithaca.
 He also prophesied that Odysseus was already in Ithaca, disguised and watching as events unfolded.
 When he told Penelope of these signs, she did not believe him.
 Later, at dinner, he had a vision of the death of the suitors, but they laughed at his predictions, not knowing they would be killed that night.

-Theoclymenos of Egypt

-Theoclymenos is also the name of the king of Egypt in Euripides' play Helen.
-He is the son of Proteus, who he succeeds as kind, and the brother of the seer Theonoe.